neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/13_analog_joystick_module/README.md

 # Lesson 13: Analog Joystick Module #

-This example demonstrates use of the Pico's analog inputs (ADC) to read the position of an analog joystick.
+This example demonstrates use of the Pico's 'Analog-to-Digital Converter' (ADC) inputs to read the position of an analog joystick.

 ## Feedback ##